Choosing the best doctor

 While these sites can help you find out about your doctor, they are not foolproof.
 Most of the information you will find is from lawsuits that have been settled.
 If any complaints are still in process, you won't see them.
 Keep in mind that doctors in certain specialties may be more likely to be sued.
 And not all lawsuits mean that the doctor did something wrong.

-Your health care provider may be a nurse practitioner or physician assistant.
+Your provider may be a nurse practitioner or physician assistant.
 There are different sites to check on certification and specialization for these providers.

 Use care when reviewing patient satisfaction scores.
-You are more likely to see telltale trends if a health care provider has been reviewed by 40 people rather than 4.
+You are more likely to see telltale trends if a provider has been reviewed by 40 people rather than 4.
 Read the results closely.
-Poor scores for this office don't necessarily reflect on the health care provider, who may be one of many providers in a busy practice.
+Poor scores for this office don't necessarily reflect on the provider, who may be one of many providers in a busy practice.

-NCQA.
+NCQA website.
 NCQA Recognition Directory.
 Clinical Directory and Search. recognition.ncqa.org.
-Accessed November 20, 2014.
+Accessed October 15, 2017.